image of my color palette for an acrylic painting

 I tend to love using complementary color schemes in my artwork.
 For this work, I started with a red wash and red base painting, then added the green layers on top to really push the green color forward.

-When using complementary colors to desaturate, it’s essential to be mindful of the proportions, as adding too much of the complementary color can cause the mixture to become too muddy or dark.
+When using complementary colors to desaturate, it’s essential to be mindful of the proportions of added colors.
+Adding too much of the complementary color can cause the mixture to become too muddy or dark.
 This is particularly evident in watercolor painting as it is more difficult to lighten the painting back (for watercolors you paint light to dark).

 Experimentation and practice will help you develop an intuitive sense of how to mix colors.
 Color knowledge like optical black and using complementary colors to adjust saturation and intensity can help you become a better artist.